 In the last decade, Canadian policies and practices have begun to shift from managing homelessness to finding solutions.
-A New Direction: A Framework for Homelessness Prevention “provides a starting place for a national conversation about how to think about responding to homelessness in a different way; one in which we also seek to shut the front door”.
-The Framework maps out the evidence for preventing homelessness before it begins, or moving people out of homelessness quickly, by providing people with immediate access to housing.
+A New Direction: A Framework for Homelessness Prevention "provides a starting place for a national conversation about how to think about responding to homelessness in a different way; one in which we also seek to shut the front door.”
+The Framework maps out the evidence for preventing homelessness before it begins or moving people out of homelessness quickly by providing immediate access to housing.
 Ultimately, prevention efforts are key to ending homelessness.

 What is Homelessness Prevention?

 Homelessness prevention initiatives work to ensure people don’t experience homelessness.
-It is made up of policies and strategies that impact homelessness at the structural and systemic levels, as well as early intervention practices that address individual and situational factors.
+They are made up of policies and strategies at the structural and systemic levels as well as early intervention practices that address individual and situational factors.

-The public health model of prevention, developed in the 1940s by Leavell and Clark, is a useful way to think about how prevention works.
+The public health model, developed in the 1940s by Leavell and Clark, is a useful way to think about how prevention works.
 This model has been used in health care and health promotion to prevent cancer, diabetes, strokes, and smoking, to name a few.
 Later, it was adapted to prevent societal issues, such as crime and violence.
-Likewise, the Framework adapts the public health model to guide the implementation of homelessness prevention.
+Likewise, the framework adapts the public health model to guide the implementation of homelessness prevention.

 What Are We Trying to Prevent?

 It is crucial that we understand the various complex and interconnected causes of homelessness so that we can direct legislation, policy, and practices appropriately.
 The causes of homelessness can be broken down into three categories: